Ophthalmoscopes (part 1)

-A Brief History of the Ophthalmoscope - by Richard Keeler (special adviser to the museum on ophthalmic instruments)
+Here follows a brief history of the ophthalmoscope, developing original notes prepared by Mr Richard Keeler, HonFCOptom (special adviser to the museum on ophthalmic instruments).

 Introduction: Helmholtz's Eye Mirror

-It is now more than 150 years since Hermann von Helmholtz's 'discovery' of the ophthalmoscope in 1851.
-He called it an Augenspiegel (eye mirror): The name 'ophthalmoscope' (eye-observer) did not come into common use until three years later - in 1854.
+It is now more than 160 years since Hermann von Helmholtz's 'discovery' of the ophthalmoscope in 1851.
+He called it an Augenspiegel (eye mirror): The name 'ophthalmoscope' (eye-observer) did not come into common use until three years later, in 1854.
 At the time Helmholtz, who was only 29, was a professor of physiology and he wanted to demonstrate to his students why the pupil of the eye sometimes appeared black and at other times light.

 On the left is an early Helmholtz Ophthalmoscope from 1851.
 Such instruments are extremely rare and unfortunately the BOA Museum does not yet possess one.
-The image is reproduced courtesy of the Royal College of Ophthalmologists as is the portrait of Helmholtz as a young man.
+The image is reproduced courtesy of our sister college, the Royal College of Ophthalmologists, as is the portrait of Helmholtz as a young man.

 Below that is a more familiar portrait of the inventor, representing his appearance later in life, together with a diagram of how the instrument worked.